Rio family buries girl killed by stray bullet; police blamed

 Several hundred people attended the funeral of Ágatha Sales Félix, who died Friday after she was shot in the back while riding in a van in the Complexo do Alemao slum.

 Some mourners carried a large banner that said “Stop killing us,” a reference to growing concern about the increasing use of lethal force by Brazilian police.

-Authorities defend their hardline tactics, saying they have contributed to a reduction in violent crime.
+Ailton Félix, the anguished grandfather of the girl, said she was carrying a backpack when she was shot.

+“Do you know what was inside that backpack?” he said.
+“A pencil, a notebook, a pencil sharpener, a book.”

 Residents and Félix’s family blame local police for her death, saying they only heard a single shot when she was hit.